The In-situ Origins of Dwarf Stellar Outskirts in FIRE-2: Methods

-We use simulations run with three different variations of the FIRE physics engine, denoted in the ``Run Type'' column of Table \ref{t:basic} as (Hydro+, no MD), (Hydro+, MD), (MHD+), and (CR+) to explore the sensitivity of our conclusions to small changes in the baryonic physics implemented in the simulations.
-Runs marked (Hydro+, no MD) and (Hydro+, MD) use the core FIRE physics described in full in \citet{hopkins2018_main} with and without metal diffusion (MD).
-Runs marked (Hydro+, MD) in Table \ref{t:basic} use the physics described above, but also include the numerical implementation of turbulent metal diffusion described in \citet{escala}. \fcr{We do not expect the metal diffusion to affect the properties included in this work, and so both (Hydro+) designations may be treated interchangeably in this work -- we propagate the presence of metal diffusion in the naming scheme for completeness.} In brief, radiative heating and cooling is treated from $10-10^{10}\,$K, including free-free, photo-ionization/recombination, Compton, photoelectric \& dust collisional, cosmic ray, molecular, and metal-line \& fine-structure processes (following each of 11 tracked species independently), and accounting for photo-heating both by a UV background \citep{FaucherGiguere2009} and local sources, as well as self-shielding. \fcr{In the UV background model used for the present simulations, reionization occurs at $z\sim10$, significantly earier than current empirical constraints \citep[see, e.g.][]{planck2020}.} Star formation occurs only in gas identified as self-gravitating according to the \citet{Hopkins2013sf_criteria} criterion, which is also molecular and self-shielding (following \citealt{Krumholz2011}), Jeans unstable, and exceeds a minimum density threshold $n_{\rm min}=1000\,{\rm cm^{-3}}$.
+In brief, radiative heating and cooling is treated from $10-10^{10}\,$K, including free-free, photo-ionization/recombination, Compton, photoelectric \& dust collisional, cosmic ray, molecular, and metal-line \& fine-structure processes (following each of 11 tracked species independently), and accounting for photo-heating both by a UV background \citep{FaucherGiguere2009} and local sources, as well as self-shielding. \fcr{In the UV background model used for the simulations \rrrthree{ in this work}, reionization occurs at $z\sim10$, significantly ear\rrrthree{l}ier than current empirical constraints \citep[see, e.g.][]{planck2020}.}\rrrthree{ The early reionization onset mainly affects the star formation histories of ultra-faint galaxies (up to around $M_* \sim 10^5\ M_{\odot}$; \citealt{wheeler2019}) with far less stellar mass than the simulated galaxies studied here.}

+Star formation occurs only in gas identified as self-gravitating according to the \citet{Hopkins2013sf_criteria} criterion, which is also molecular and self-shielding (following \citealt{Krumholz2011}), Jeans unstable, and exceeds a minimum density threshold $n_{\rm min}=1000\,{\rm cm^{-3}}$.
 Once a star particle forms, the simulations explicitly follow several different stellar feedback mechanisms, including (1) local and long-range momentum flux from radiation pressure (in the initial UV/optical single-scattering, and re-radiated light in the IR), (2) energy, momentum, mass and metal injection from SNe (Types Ia and II) and stellar mass loss (both OB and AGB), and (3) photo-ionization and photo-electric heating.
 Every star particle is treated as a single stellar population with known mass, age, and metallicity from which all feedback event rates, luminosities, energies, mass-loss rates, and other relevant quantities are tabulated directly from stellar evolution models ({\sc starburst99}; \citealt{leitherer1999}), assuming a \citet{Kroupa2001} IMF.